Rok standing beside a Royal Guard in Stockholm, Sweden

 One of the most memorable moments of my visit to Stockholm was grocery shopping in a local supermarket.

-It wasn’t that big, but it was the first time that I got in touch with Scandinavian goods.
-There were so many different brands and products that I had never seen before.
-The range of unique sweets and vegetarian products was much more extended than I usually encounter.
+It wasn’t very big, but it was my first time seeing Scandinavian products.
+There were so many brands and items I had never seen before.
+The variety of unique sweets and vegetarian foods was much larger than what I was used to.

 It was not fun to pay the bill though.
 High taxes, strict labor laws, high living standards and especially high-quality products are the main causes for prohibitive prices.
 There is no place for cheap, low quality imported goods from Asia.